 The course requires at least five participants.
-The maximum number of participants is 15.
-(The course is now full, with all 15 slots taken)
+The maximum number of participants is 15

 Plan for the lectures (Provisional)

 Lectures (9-12:00 and 13.00-16:00), including morning and afternoon tea-breaks.
 This will include a workshop on analysis of functional diversity in R. The course will conclude with Student presentations, where they will be asked to address the topic "incorporating or extending ecosystem functioning in their own research"